Uttanka: Adi Parva

-According to the Adi Parva, Uttanka was one of three chief disciples of the sage Veda, who in turn was a student of Dhaumya.
+According to the Adi Parva, Uttanka was one of three chief disciples of the sage Veda, who in turn was a student of Ayoda Dhaumya.

 Once, Veda left his ashram (hermitage), entrusting all of the administrative duties to Uttanka.
 Veda's wife was then in her menstrual period.
 The women of the ashram urged Uttanka to cohabit with her so that her fertility period would not be wasted, but Uttanka refused to oblige as he was duty bound to his guru and he considered the act immoral.
 When this episode was conveyed to Veda upon his return to the ashram, he was pleased with his disciple and blessed Uttanka.

 After Uttanka completed his education, he asked his guru Veda about gurudakshina (fee to the teacher).
 Veda suggested that he should ask his wife and give him the gift that she desired.
 The guru's wife harboured a grudge against Uttanka, as he had refused to fulfil her desire in her fertility period.
 She asked Uttanka to get the earrings of King Pushya's queen in three days so that she could wear them during a religious fast on the fourth day.
 Uttanka set out to accomplish the task.
 On the way, he encountered a giant who was riding a huge bullock and sought his blessings.
 The giant asked Uttanka to eat the dung and drink the urine of the animal.
 Uttanka hesitated but ultimately complied after being informed that his guru, Veda, had acted likewise.
 Uttanka then went to King Pushya and conveyed to him the wish of his guru's wife for the earrings of his queen so that he could pay his gurudakshina.
 The king asked Uttanka to meet his wife in her chambers.
 However, he could not find the queen there.
 Pushya informed Uttanka that his queen does not appear before any impure person who has not performed the ritual ablutions.
 After performing the ablutions, Uttanka met the queen and asked her for the earrings, which she granted.
 She warned Uttanka that Takshaka, the king of Nagas (serpents), was after the divine earrings and he should therefore take guard against him.